What kind of help do you need?

 I require a $500 deposit to hold your spot in line and you pay the remainder in installments, with the last payment before I return the edited manuscript.

-This work is at the story level.
-It means making sure that characters appear and events occur in the right order, there are no unnecessary story lines, and there are no loose ends.
+Structural editing is at the story level.
+Structural editing ensures that characters appear and events occur in the right order, there are no unnecessary story lines, and there are no loose ends.
 This involves my making changes to the manuscript itself.
 It is possible to bundle this service with line editing.